DanielWangKL/IBA-Challenge-Opportunity-Prediction/README.md

 2. How to increase the proportion of posted opportunities that find a suited candidate (realized traineeships)?
 3. How to define and measure AIESEC impact on exchange participants leadership?

+The second question translates to a binary classification problem of whether an opportunity is predicted to be realized or not.

 # Dataset
 Opportunities table
 Each row corresponds to an opportunity posted on aiesec.org.
 An opportunity can correspond to several similar internships.